ClickHouse/clickhouse-docs/docs/en/migrations/bigquery.md

 ORDER BY (timestamp);
 ```

-After creating the table, we enable parallel inserts on selects to speed up our export:
+After creating the table, enable the setting `parallel_distributed_insert_select` if you have multiple ClickHouse replicas in your cluster to speed up our export.
+If you only have one ClickHouse node, you can skip this step:

 ```sql
 SET parallel_distributed_insert_select = 1;